Stanleycaris: Head

 The small head occupies about 15% of the total body length.
 Each lateral compound eye was estimated to have around 1000 ommatidia.
 In addition of a pair of stalked lateral eyes, a third, large median eye was located behind its preocular sclerite (H-element).
 Similar structures were evident in the fossils of Peytoia and Lyrarapax, suggesting these genera possibly had a median eye too.
 Contrary to the agreement around mid and late 2010s (based on the discovery of Lyrarapax since 2014) suggest radiodonts had only protocerebrum on their cerebral ganglion, The neuroanatomical evidence of Stanleycaris suggests radiodonts have both protocerebrum and deutocerebrum, and circumesophageal connective that surround digestive system between them.
 Unlike other radiodonts, the paired lateral sclerites (P-element) are not evident in any Stanleycaris specimens, suggesting they were exclusively absent in this genus.

 Frontal appendage

-The -long frontal appendages are the most commonly found component of this genus.
-It comprise 14 segments (podomeres) with 5 long, rake-like curved blades (endites) protruding from the ventral surface of podomere 3-7, while podomere 2 and 9 have short endites.
+The frontal appendages, which are the most commonly found component of this taxon, range in length between 3.5–32.2 mm.
+It comprises 14 segments (podomeres) with 5 long, rake-like curved blades (endites) protruding from the ventral surface of podomere 3–7, while podomere 2 and 9 have short endites.
 The upper surface bore a row of inner-facing, mostly forked robust spines (gnathites) which are unique to this genus.
 Similar to Peytoia, the distal podomeres have claw-like dorsal and terminal spines.